-If we are to meet Black adolescents' depression treatment needs, we must address the engagement challenge and understand the factors that lessen the success of treatment.
-Our research examines the effectiveness of the Making Connections Intervention (MCI) and investigates key mediators of both engagement and response to treatment for depression.
+Our ongoing research aims to address the engagement challenges and understand the factors that lessen the success of treatment by examining the effectiveness of the Making Connections Intervention (MCI).
 The MCI is a 1-2 session, evidence-based intervention designed to improve engagement, perceived relevance, and treatment satisfaction among depressed, Black adolescents.
-The program also uses tailored outreach strategies for adolescents and parents by including innovative digital content such as a web page/app along with other digital products.
+The program also uses tailored outreach strategies including innovative digital content such as a caregiver web page and the MCI Headway app.

-The MCI intervention will be paired with Interpersonal Psychotherapy for Adolescents (IPT-A).
+The MCI is paired with Interpersonal Psychotherapy for Adolescents (IPT-A).
 IPT-A is a 12-15 session intervention that teaches communication and problem-solving strategies for interpersonal problems associated with adolescent depression.
-We previously performed a small pilot study that used the MCI as an addon to the IPT-A. The results suggested that MCI has a positive impact on many aspects of change associated with treatment engagement and in the reduction of depression symptoms.
+We previously performed a small pilot study that used the MCI as an add-on to the IPT-A. The results suggested that MCI has a positive impact on many aspects of change associated with treatment engagement and in the reduction of depression symptoms.
 We also noted grade improvement and reduced suspensions among the youth who completed the program.